cartelgouabou/HMLoss/README.md

 ## Addressing Class Imbalance with Hard Mining Loss (HMLoss)
 _________________

-This is the official implementation of HMLoss in the paper [Addressing Class Imbalance with Hard Mining Loss](https:) in Pytorch.
+This is the official implementation of HMLoss in the paper [Rethinking decoupled training with bag of tricks for long-tailed recognition](https:) in Pytorch.
 Find the french version of the paper published in GRETSI 2022 [there](https://hal.archives-ouvertes.fr/hal-03725510).
 ### Abstract figure